protontypes/LibreSelery/README.md

 cd opencelery
 bash ./install_and_build.sh
 ```
-2. Create a dedicated new wallet with limited amounts.
+2. Create a dedicated new coinbase account with limited amounts.
+3. Never transfer or store large values with automated cryptocurrency wallets.
+Use recurring automated transaction from another account to recharge you wallet on a regular base.
-3. Transfer some money to this wallet for testing OpenCelery.
+4. Transfer some money to this wallet for testing OpenCelery.
-4. Add the tokens to tokens.env file:
+5. Add the tokens to tokens.env file:

 ```bash
 COINBASE_TOKEN=XXXXXXXXXXXXXXXX